tteeoo/robotfrost/README.md

 Note that before you generate anything, you'll need a trained model.

-If try to generate a poem with a `./state.dict.pth` file a new one will be made with random values, but this is not ideal.
+If you try to generate a poem without a `./state.dict.pth` file, a new one will be made with random values, but this is not ideal.

-You can download a trained model from the releases page or see the next section for training your own.
+You can download a trained model from the releases page, or see the next section for training your own.

 Run the following command: